rpgreview/papersandpaychecks/cow-orkers.md

 "Do me a solid" i.e., "Can you do me a favour?"
 "Boogie down!" i.e., "Let's party!"
-'The Man', Everything from government, bosses, and parents.
+"Keep on truckin'", i.e., "Keep doing what you're doing and be confident" 'The Man', Everything from government, bosses, and parents.
-'10-4', i.e., "Affirmative", from Citizen's Band slang 'Bear', i.e., "A police officer", from Citizen's Band slang 'Space cadet' i.e., "A person with an interest in science and not paying attention to other cool things".
+'10-4', i.e., "Affirmative", from Citizen's Band slang 'Bear', 'Smokey' i.e., "A police officer", from Citizen's Band slang 'Space cadet' i.e., "A person with an interest in science and not paying attention to other cool things".
 'Skinny', i.e., "The whole and deep truth"
 'Grok', i.e., "To deeply understand'
 'Bum trip', i.e., "A bad situation"
 'See you on the flipside', i.e., "See you tomorrow'

 ### 5.1.3 Nile, Ground Floor